Presidency of Mauricio Macri: Economic policy

 One of the first changes to economic policy from the Macri administration, just seven days after he had taken office, was to remove the capital controls that had been in place for four consecutive years.
 The move signified a 30% devaluation of the peso, and was met with both criticism and praise.

 The Macri's administration eliminated export taxes on agricultural products (wheat, corn, sunflower, meat and fish), minerals (metallic and non-metallic) and certain industrial products; while it promised to lower the tariff on soy 5% every year.

 For the next year, he eliminated the Advance Affidavits of Importation (an import control program) and extended Careful Pricing (a price control program) for six months.

 Since 2016, Macri began the removal of energy subsidies (for electricity, gas and water) and transport subsidies (for bus, train and subway), which caused a huge increase in prices.
 He avoided to use a shock therapy and introduced the changes gradually.

-On January 19, Macri attended the World Economic Forum in Davos, Switzerland with Sergio Massa and part of his cabinet looking for investments.
+On 19 January, Macri attended the World Economic Forum in Davos, Switzerland with Sergio Massa and part of his cabinet looking for investments.
 He had meetings with various business representatives, politicians and journalists.
 Some of them were US Vice President Joe Biden, the Prime Minister of the United Kingdom, David Cameron, the founder of Virgin Group Richard Branson, CEO of Google Eric Schmidt, the Queen of the Netherlands, President and CEO Coca-Cola, Muhtar Kent among others.
 It was the first time that Argentina participates since 2003.
 The last president was Eduardo Duhalde.

 Macri wanted to negotiate with holdouts and end the default to return to the international capital markets.
-Argentina faced a court hearing in New York on April 13.
+Argentina faced a court hearing in New York City on 13 April.
 The court upheld judge Thomas P. Griesa's ruling and allowed Argentina to pay the 2005 and 2010 bondholders.
 The payment, made with a bond sale, was the end of the Argentine default.

 One of Macri's promises during the campaign was the elimination of Income tax for workers.
 Macri had not fulfilled his promise, and it was not in the government's plan to eliminate the Income tax in the future either.

 Political intervention in the INDEC figures ended, and the IMF declared in November 2016 that Argentine statistics were again in accordance with international standards.